 Esther is an impressive scholar, scoring well on both a national test and in general studies.
 When Esther first came to MGEF in 2012, she, her siblings, and her parents all relied entirely on her mother’s meager income, which came from selling beads.
 There was not enough money for Esther to continue beyond primary school.
 Her determination caught the attention of an MGEF Division Committee member, who submitted her application to MGEF for scholarship consideration.
 Esther was accepted immediately, and in January 2012 she began Noonkopir Girls Secondary School, from which she graduated in 2015.
 Although Esther has already begun pursuing her diploma for Accounting Technician from KCA University, she is still in need of a sponsor to continue her education.
 She is currently supported by MGEF’s General Scholarship Fund.

 When Evaline was in Grade 5, her father married a second wife and left Evaline and her mother to fend for themselves.
 With no education, her mother could not afford for Evaline to remain in school.
 Evaline's destiny was changed when she became an MGEF scholarship recipient.
 Evaline most recently earned a diploma in Secretarial Studies from the Masai Technical Training Institute (MTTI).

-Evelyn belongs to a family of five children.
+Evelyne belongs to a family of five children.
 Her mother was not educated beyond Grade 7 and her father is illiterate.
 Neither parent is able to get a job, though her mother earns a meager income by selling milk.
-Evelyn's elder sister was married off because the family could not afford school fees.
-Evelyn completed primary school but would not have been able to afford secondary school without an MGEF scholarship.
-Evelyn earned a degree in education from Kenyatta University in 2012, after having spent her school break in August 2012 as an intern at Prince Johns High School Kasarani in Nairobi.
+Evelyne's elder sister was married off because the family could not afford school fees.
+Evelyne completed primary school but would not have been able to afford secondary school without an MGEF scholarship.
+Evelyne earned a degree in education from Kenyatta University in 2012, after having spent her school break in August 2012 as an intern at Prince Johns High School Kasarani in Nairobi.

 Gloria Mumeita Kotente